Paraphraser/PiBuilder/README.md

 	- Add instructions for checking SHA256 signatures.
 	- Split `options.sh` instructions into "should" and "can" categories.
 	- Document `cmdline.txt` and `config.txt` script changes made yesterday.
+	- Add support for disabling VM swapping.
 	- Rewrite some sections of DNS tutorial.
 	- Fix typos etc.
-	- Change summary to the end of the readme.
+	- Change-summary to the end of the readme.

 * 2021-12-28